 To me, the GLOCAL program was attractive in multiple respects.
 Aside from being able to study at some of the world’s most premier universities and be surrounded by a diverse, accomplished group of scholars, the program content is very applicable to a wide variety of professional fields.
 Similar to most, I’m not exactly sure what I’ll do in the future, but understanding the macroeconomic happenings of the world’s economy along with how individual innovators adapt to and shape their economic surroundings is invaluable.
 With this skillset, everything from multinational work to entrepreneurship was within reach.
 Not to mention, it’s a once in a lifetime opportunity!

-We asked current GLOCAL students what they thought of the programme so far.
+We asked Cohort 2 what they thought of the programme so far.
 Here are some of their responses.

 “One of the biggest challenges for students is to adapt to the different new cultural, administrative and university environments… [GLOCAL] promotes the development of cultural and personal skills.”